systemd/zram-generator/man/zram-generator.md

 For the ramifications of `ZRAM_GENERATOR_ROOT` on config handling, see zram-generator.conf(5).

-The generated *dev-zramN.swap* units depend on `zram-create@zramN.service`, which will:
+The generated *dev-zramN.swap* units depend on `systemd-swap-create@zramN.service`, which will:

   1. read configuration files from *{/etc,/lib}/systemd/zram-generator.conf[.d]* (see zram-generator.conf(5) for details);
   2. set the desired compression algorithm, if any;